-As long as you keep producing content that is well-optimized for search engines, you are on the path to success.
-However, social media will undoubtedly help you get you there much faster by allowing you to promote your content to a much wider audience than just your blog readers.
+As long as you keep producing well-optimized content for search engines, you are on the path to success.
+However, social media will undoubtedly help you get there much faster by allowing you to promote your content to a wider audience than just your blog readers.

 3. Guest Posting

 This is a particularly effective tool to help beginners grow their blog traffic.
-If you’re new to the industry or if you don’t have any connections, this can be a great way to get your name out there and leverage other people’s existing audiences to build your own.
+If you’re new to the industry or have no connections, this can be a great way to get your name out there and leverage other people’s existing audiences to build your own.

-Simply write amazing pieces of content and then ask reputable bloggers in your niche to publish it on their websites with a link back to your sports blog.
+Simply write amazing pieces of content and then ask reputable sports bloggers to publish it on their websites with a link back to your sports blog.

 4. Email Marketing

-This type of promotion includes collecting emails from your readers in exchange for something valuable, like a free ebook or report.
+This type of promotion includes collecting emails from your readers in exchange for something valuable, like a free ebook, audiobook hosted on Audible, or report.
 You can then send an email to each of your blog subscribers whenever you publish a new post (or when you have other news/promotions to share).
 Include a link in each email that will send them to your blog.

 5. Online Forums

 Online forums are a great way to promote your blog.
-All you have to do is find forums or groups in your specific sports niche, and then leave insightful comments, questions, or feedback that others will find helpful.
-Include a link in your bio, or include links to your blog posts within discussions.
+You must find forums or groups in your specific sports niche and then leave insightful comments, questions, or feedback that others will find helpful.
+Include a link in your bio or link to your blog posts within discussions.
 Just make sure to do so in a way that is non-spammy and adds value.

-And now, we come to the part that you’ve been waiting for.
-In this section, we’ll take a look at the different ways you can start to make money with your sports blog.
+And now, we come to the part you’ve been waiting for.
+In this section, we’ll look at how you can start making money with your sports blog.

-Affiliate marketing is when you get paid a commission each time a customer buys a product or service that you recommended to them.
-You can sign up on ticket websites, sports companies, or affiliate networks like Amazon Associates and find sports-related merchandise to recommend.
+Affiliate marketing is when you get paid a commission each time a customer buys a product or service you recommended.
+For example, you can sign up on ticket websites, sports companies, or affiliate networks like Amazon Associates and find sports-related merchandise to recommend.

-Displaying Google ads on your site is one of the most popular means of monetizing a sports blog, and is extremely simple to set up.
-When readers click on an ad, you’re paid a certain amount of money.
+Displaying Google Ads on your site is one of the most popular means of monetizing a sports blog, and is extremely simple to set up.
+When readers click on an ad, you’ll be paid a small amount of money.

-Alternatively, you could simply use an Adsense alternative or sell ad space on your blog to businesses within the sporting industry that will pay you whether people click on the ads or not.
+Alternatively, you could simply use an Adsense alternative or sell ad space on your blog to businesses within the sporting industry that will pay you whether people click on the ads and create a successful blog.

-Find merchandise that your readers will appreciate and sell it on your sports blog.
-Any sports blog has massive potential for making lots of money selling sports-related items with the team’s logo or photos of players on it, like sports equipment, t-shirts, mugs, pens (and, these days, face masks) – basically anything that can be printed on, you can sell on your blog and increase search engine optimization of your blog page.
+Find merchandise that your readers will appreciate and sell on your sports blog.
+Any sports blog has massive potential for making lots of money selling sports-related items with the team’s logo or photos of players on it, like sports equipment, sell an online course, t-shirts, mugs, pens (and, these days, face masks) – basically anything that can be printed on, you can sell on your blog and increase search engine optimization of your blog page.

 Sponsored Posts and Product Reviews

-This is yet another great way for generating a profit from your sports blog.
-It involves writing posts or product reviews for other businesses or websites, for a fee.
-Just make sure that the topics are aligned with your chosen niche so that you don’t alienate your readers.
+This is another great way to profit from your sports blog.
+It involves writing posts or product reviews for other businesses or websites for a fee.
+Just ensure that the topics are aligned with your chosen niche, so you don’t alienate your readers.

-Create a special ‘members-only’ blog section where your followers can access valuable exclusive content for a very small fee.
-This works only if you can create content that is not easily found elsewhere on the internet.
+Create a special ‘members-only’ blog section where your followers can access valuable, exclusive content for a minimal fee.
+Of course, this works only if you can create content that is not easily found elsewhere on the internet.

-Or, you can curate content from many different sources in your specific niche, and make it available in one convenient place.
-Readers will gladly pay a small price to avoid having to spend hours searching online for the information they need.
+Or, you can curate content from many different sources in your specific niche and make it available in one convenient place.
+Readers will gladly pay a small price to avoid spending hours searching online for the information they need.

 Refer Visitors to Sports Betting Sites

-This is something that has the potential to make you a lot of money from your blog traffic.
-Sports betting referrals work in much the same way as affiliate marketing.
+This is something that can make you a lot of money from your blog traffic.
+Sports betting referrals work the same way as affiliate marketing and Search Engine Optimization.
 Each time you refer a visitor to a gambling site, you get rewarded for the actions they take on that site, such as registration, making deposits, and so on.